Eyes on China data, rate meetings

 Ominously, he also warned that the projections were based on data gathered before China's stock market started to melt down.

-Amid fears that central banks are running out of ammunition to deal with crises after years of near-zero interest rates and monetary stimulus, a downbeat Draghi also signaled that the ECB is likely to increase its already huge asset purchase program.
+Amid fears that central banks are running out of ammunition to deal with crises after years of near-zero interest rates and monetary stimulus, a downbeat Draghi also signalled that the ECB is likely to increase its already huge asset purchase programme.

 (Editing by Ruth Pitchford)